What we know about the Moscow concert hall terrorist attack

 Attack involving at least four gunmen sparks huge fire at Crocus City Hall, causing its roof to collapse

-Three children were among the more than 60 people killed when gunmen dressed in camouflage opened fire at a popular hall near Moscow as crowds gathered for a Russian rock band concert.
+Three children were among the 93 people killed when gunmen dressed in camouflage opened fire at a popular hall near Moscow as crowds gathered for a Russian rock band concert.

 The attack, involving at least four gunmen, sparked a huge fire at the Crocus City Hall, reportedly causing the roof to collapse, according to state media.